openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

   python3.8 -m venv tutor-venv
   . tutor-venv/bin/activate

 Install Tutor.
-This is a tool that helps you run Open edX.
+This is a tool that helps you run the Open edX project.
-We will install the "Nightly" version of Tutor, which means it will run the latest version of Open edX (as opposed to the stable version of Open edX):
+We will install the "Nightly" version of Tutor, which means it will run the latest version of the code (as opposed to the most recent named release):

 .. code-block:: bash

   git clone --branch=nightly https://github.com/overhangio/tutor.git
   pip install -e "./tutor[full]"

-If you are using ARM-64, then install this extra plugin and enable it (if you're not, then skip this step):
+If you are using ARM-64 (such as an M1 or M2 Mac), then install this extra plugin and enable it (if you're not, then skip this step):

 .. code-block:: bash